UX Invariants for AI-powered Software Engineering

 • Senior engineers responsible for long-term UX integrity

-If you use LLMs to build interfaces, these invariants are for you.
+If you use LLMs to build user interfaces, these invariants are for you.

 About the Author

-Authored by a senior frontend engineer with over 25 years of experience designing, building, and maintaining production user interfaces.
+Authored by a staff frontend engineer with over 20 years of experience designing, building, and maintaining production user interfaces.

 UX Invariants are licensed, not subscribed to.